corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/PostNotifications.md

 ### How to find accounts that meet the criteria?

-Use an analtyics tool of your choice to find the followers of yours that have a large following1
+Use an analytics tool of your choice to find the followers of yours that have a large following!

 Recently came accross [Blueview.app](https://blueview.app/) by [Simon Holmes](https://bsky.app/profile/did:plc:x476ra5ygaolra5oggenmcsc) which gives that information.